(888) 552-6760 SCHEDULE AN APPOINTMENT

 Borderline resectable pancreatic cancer (stage 2A, stage 2B and stage 3)

 Depending on the location of stage 2A, stage 2B and stage 3 pancreatic cancers, treatment often involves resection in combination with neoadjuvant treatment to shrink the tumor before surgery takes place.
 Borderline resectable pancreatic cancer has grown into nearby tissues, organs or a major blood vessel.
 Although it may be possible to remove the tumor, surgeons may not be able to extract all of the cancer via surgery.
-Adjuvant treatment via chemotherapy or radiation may be performed after surgery to help destroy remaining cancer cells.
+Neoadjuvant chemotherapy and/or radiation may be administered to shrink the tumor to allow for resection.
+Adjuvant treatment via chemotherapy or radiation may be performed after surgery to help destroy possible remaining cancer cells.

 Locally advanced pancreatic cancer (stage 2 and stage 3)

 This type of pancreatic cancer has grown into nearby tissues, organs or a major blood vessel.
 Although it may be possible to remove the tumor, surgeons may not be able to extract all of the cancer via surgery.
-Chemotherapy or radiation therapy may be used to shrink the tumor, so it may be surgically removed.
+Chemotherapy or radiation therapy may be used to shrink the tumor, to make it possible to remove it surgically.

 Even if the cancer can’t be removed, doctors have use of several procedures to improve a patient’s symptoms or quality of life, including: